 To complete the programme successfully, and be awarded a certificate, learners must be found competent in all aspects of the summative assessment according to requirements listed in the relevant student handbook.

 Assessment is both formative and summative and includes:

 - Closed book assessments

-- Learners who require licensing in Long Term Category A, generally intermediaries who sell assistance policies including funeral policies in terms of the current Determination of Fit and Proper Requirements for Financial Services Providers.
+- Learners who require licensing in Long-Term Category A. They are generally intermediaries who sell assistance policies including funeral policies in terms of the current Determination of Fit and Proper Requirements for Financial Services Providers

-- Learners who require licensing in Long Term Category B, generally intermediaries selling risk policies (death, disability and health events) and guaranteed investment/savings, recurring policies and annuities other than single premium annuities and excluding products marketed as investment or savings policies in terms of the current Determination of Fit and Proper Requirements for Financial Services Providers.
+- Learners who require licensing in Long-Term Category B. They are generally intermediaries selling risk policies (death, disability and health events) and guaranteed investment/savings, recurring policies and annuities other than single premium annuities and excluding products marketed as investment or savings policies in terms of the current Determination of Fit and Proper Requirements for Financial Services Providers

-- Learners in administrative positions and sales in Collective Investment Scheme Managers and Medical Schemes who do not provide advice
+- Learners in administrative positions and sales in Collective Investment Scheme Managers and Medical Schemes who do not issue advice